VictorElexpe/VictorElexpe/README.md

 - 👯 I’m looking to collaborate on open sources projects.

-- 🤔 I’m looking for help with my project [Let's ping it](https://github.com/letspingit).
+- 🤔 I’m looking for help with my project [Let's Ping It](https://github.com/letspingit).
 Go check it to know more about it!

 - 🇪🇪 I enjoyed an Erasmus international exchange at [TalTech](https://taltech.ee), Estonia, where I learned about robotics, embedded systems and software architecture.